braun-steven/atrous-monodepth/README.md

 # Monocular Depth Estimation with Atrous Convolutions

+This repo contains code for the Deep Learning in Computer Vision practical course at TU Darmstadt.
+The project's goal is to test whether atrous convolutions (convolutions with dilated kernels) can improve monocular depth estimation.
+We base our implementation upon [Unsupervised single image depth prediction with CNNs](https://github.com/mrharicot/monodepth) and improve the ResNet backbone using ideas from the semantic segmentation network [DeepLab v3+](https://github.com/tensorflow/models/tree/master/research/deeplab).
+Atrous convolutions might help in using information at different spatial scales without introducing lots of new parameters.

+We also provide a [paper](./paper/DLCV_Final_Report.pdf) and a [presentation](./presentation/dlcv_final_presentation.pdf) on our findings.

+##### Paper Abstract

 Monocular depth estimation is concerned with computing a dense depth map from a single image but faces difficulties especially at object boundaries.
 Atrous convolutions have been successfully employed to this end in the task of semantic segmentation.
 In this paper, we investigate, whether it is  also possible to apply atrous convolutions in unsupervised monocular depth estimation.